scriptotek/lc-spreadsheets/_episodes/02-common-mistakes.md

   - Recognize and resolve common spreadsheet formatting problems.
 keypoints:
   - "Don't use multiple tables in one sheet"
-  - "Don't use multiple tabs in a file"
-  - Fill in zero when you mean zero
+  - "Fill in zero when you mean zero"
-  - Use a blank cell to indicate a null value
+  - "Use a blank cell to indicate a null value"
   - "Don't use formatting to convey information or make the data look pretty"
   - "Don't put units or comments in cells"
   - "Don't combine several values in one cell"
   - "Take care over column names"
-  - "Avoid including special characters in your data file"
+  - "Avoid including special characters"
-  - "Put metadata (units, legends etc.) in a separate file"
+  - "Put metadata (units, legends etc.) in a separate sheet"

 authors:
   - Jez Cope